Manchin’s decision provokes fury over potential for warmer world

 Manchin told West Virginia radio host Hoppy Kercheval that the latest inflation data means it’s “not prudent” to make the investments in climate change — or raise taxes on the wealthy.

-Manchin, relaying a discussion he’d had telling Majority Leader Charles Schumer (D-N.Y.) of his decision, suggested he might be able to agree to a deal at a later date.
+Manchin, relaying a discussion he’d had telling Majority Leader Charles Schumer of New York of his decision, suggested that he might be able to agree to a deal at a later date.

 “I said, ‘Chuck, can we just wait until the inflation figures come out in July?’” he said.
 “I want climate.
 I want an energy policy.”